hackclub/hackclub/workshops/PICO8-MAZE/README.md

 ![](-efdafb55-0a7e-4ae7-9007-9303c1010517Untitled)

-This is the PICO-8 console - but you won't need this for now, so go ahead and press `esc` on your keyboard.
+This is the PICO-8 console - but you won't need this for now, so go ahead and press <kbd>esc</kbd> on your keyboard.
 You'll see something like this:

 ![](-bad3936a-500b-4180-b620-77cbc8beb29eUntitled)

 Go ahead and click on each of the icons on the top right of the screen.
 In order, they represent:

-1. **Code**: Logic that your game runs continously
+1. **Code**: Logic that your game runs continuously
 2. **Sprite**: Draw the characters in your game
 3. **Map**: Make a map for your game(background) with sprites
 4. **Sound**: Make small sound effects for your game
 5. **Music**: Compose background music for your game with sounds

 Explore anything you want - or don't 😛 There's no need to worry about breaking anything 😌

 ## Getting started 🏃

-Once you're done exploring, quit and restart PICO-8 - and then press the `esc` key like you did earlier.
+Once you're done exploring, quit and restart PICO-8 - and then press the <kbd>esc</kbd> like you did earlier.
 You're into the code editor once again 👨‍💻

-If you've ever played games before, you've probably heard of the term `FPS` - it stands for **F**rames **P**er **S**econd.
+If you've ever played games before, you've probably heard of the term "FPS" - it stands for **F**rames **P**er **S**econd.
 PICO-8 runs at 30 FPS, meaning your game is updated 30 times every second.

 We're going to divide our game into 3 sections, where we initialize our game, we update it, and when we draw it to the screen - the code for these sections would look like this: